 Helping a person who is in mental health or substance use distress can be scary if we don’t know what to do.
 This course teaches you how to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The training helps you identify, understand, and respond to signs of addictions and mental illnesses.

 Mental Health First Aid is taught by a certified instructor and is sponsored by the National Council on Behavioral Health.

-When: Thursday and Friday, October 8-9 from 8:30 – 12:00 pm (PST) with a 30 minute break from 10:00-10:30 am.
+When: Tuesday and Wednesday, April 20 & 21 from 9:00 am – 12:00 pm (PST).
 This is an 8-hour course.
 The class will meet for 3 hours each day.
 There is also 2 hours of pre-work that needs to be completed before the course begins.

 Where: Online course through Zoom